followthefourleafedclover/FIWI-Password/README.md

 # FIWI-Password
-A simple program that finds the WIFI passwords of connected networks made from scratch
+A simple program that finds the WIFI passwords of connected networks.
+Made from scratch

 Requirements:
  - Adiminstrator access on the device you are running the program